ploum/lingi2401/projects/projects_2020-21/Report-Hugo-Lloreda-10432000.md

 ## Feedback

-I wake up the next day and see that contributors have commented on my Pull Request.
-They advise me to improve the fix by using a special class of Kotlin (Newpipe using Java but also Kotlin) called [Data Class](https://kotlinlang.org/docs/reference/data-classes.html) (this is not the pattern).
-This data class implements by default the "equals", "hashcode", ... methods. (so no comparison of memory addresses as opposed to Java's default behavior), which greatly simplifies my solution (which was about ten lines long), which in the end amounts to modifying only one line of the initial code.
+The next day, I saw that contributors had commented on my Pull Request.
+They advised me to improve the fix by using a special class of Kotlin (Newpipe is using Java but also Kotlin) called [Data Class](https://kotlinlang.org/docs/reference/data-classes.html) (this is not the pattern).
+This data class implements by default the "equals", "hashcode", ... methods. (so no comparison of memory addresses as opposed to Java's default behavior of the method equals), which greatly simplifies my solution (which was about ten lines long), which in the end amounts to modifying only one line of the initial code.

-Before applying the suggestion, I had a doubt as to how to apply it, so I asked which of the solutions I thought he was referring to in his message, and the contributor answered shortly after my comment.
+Before applying the suggestion, I had a doubt about how to apply it, so I asked which of the solutions I thought he was referring to in his message, and the contributor answered shortly after my comment.
 So I applied the suggestion and asked for a new review of the RP, now I just have to wait for the Merge or a last comment from a contributor.

 ## Conclusion

-To finish with this first contribution, it makes me want to do more and fix other problems (at least when I have the time to do so) but I'm looking forward to taking part in this project that is close to my heart and making a small place for myself in this community.
+After finishing my first contribution, it makes me want to do more and fix other problems (at least when I have the time to do so) but I'm looking forward to taking part in this project that is important to me and making a small place for myself in this community.

 What I particularly appreciated with this contribution is that it is also an exchange, knowing practically nothing about Kotlin, I did not know that it was possible to do the same thing with just one more word.